pyinstaller/pyinstaller/doc/source/Manual.rst

 Additionally, Python bytecode can be obfuscated with AES256 by specifying an encryption key on PyInstaller's command line.
-Please note that it is still very easy to extract the key and get back the original bytecode, but it should prevent most forms of "occasional" tampering.
+Please note that it is still very easy to extract the key and get back the original bytecode, but it should prevent most forms of "casual" tampering.

 Using PyInstaller